-The first part of the process is the design and development of the wooden frame.
-Once the design is done and the wood cut, the frames are then “glued and screwed” together by hand and thoroughly tested.
+We begin with the design and development of the wooden frame.
+The wood is cut, the frames are glued and screwed together by hand and thoroughly tested.

 The final part in the process is the application of the specified customer fabric, which is usually wool or leather.
 This will have been pre-prepared, cut and stitched by our team of seamstresses.

 Our process is labour intensive, but hugely satisfying.

 We are a modern company who cherish the time-honoured methods used in our manufacturing process.
 We look the the future as well as referencing the past.
 We keep pace with new developments in upholstery techniques and are now able to produce fully sustainable pieces.